liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

 Liferay's Friendly URL pattern, from declaring your intentions in `liferay-portlet.xml` to writing some quick routes in the `guestbook-friendly-url-routes.xml`.
 Despite this excellent work, the URLs are still not entirely friendly.
-Look at the URL we now get when we click on one of our Guestbook Entries:
+Look at the URL you now get when you click on one of our Guestbook Entries:

     http://localhost:8080/web/guest/home/-/guestbook/10473/view_entry

-It's quite a bit more concise and human-readable than before we started, but we've included the Primary Key of the `Guestbook`, its `guestbookId`, in the URL.
+It's quite a bit more concise and human-readable than before you started, but the Primary Key of the `Guestbook`, its `guestbookId`, is included in the URL.
 This doesn't mean anything to the user.
 It would be more clear to see the `name` of the guestbook; likewise for viewing `Entry` entities.
 That's what you'll be doing in this section on Friendly URLs.